 Water smart agricultural technologies such as hydroponic feed production can reduce bovine agriculture’s reliance on fresh water.
 It is worth noting that harvested rainwater and recycled effluent water provides 70%+ of the SAS System’s daily water requirements.

-The chief adviser to the China Banking Regulatory Commission, Andrew Sheng, argues that “the planet simply cannot support 3 billion people in Asia living European lifestyles.”
+The chief adviser to the China Banking Regulatory Commission, Andrew Sheng, argues that; “the planet simply cannot support 3 billion people in Asia living European lifestyles.”

 Using current agricultural and resource management techniques, Mr Sheng is probably correct.
-However, by developing super-efficient agricultural systems, it is not beyond the realms of possibility.

 In future posts, I intend to expand on our other business objectives, introduce some of the more technical aspects of the SAS System, and explore the importance of ensuring future generations have access to nutrient dense animal source food.